 When to Use SVG Over Canvas for Interactive Dashboards

-Decision Matrix: Dataset Size, Interaction Frequency, and Accessibility
+Decision Matrix: Size, Interaction, Accessibility

-| Constraint | SVG Recommended | Canvas Recommended |
+| Constraint | SVG recommended | Canvas recommended |

 |---|---|---|